hhd-dev/handheld-mesa/README.md

 A patched version of mesa tracking the version of [Bazzite](https://github.com/ublue-os/bazzite/tree/main/spec_files/mesa), provided as an Arch package, based on the upstream mesa PKGBUILD.
+It includes valve patches which improve frametime stability.

 # How to install
 ```bash